 Their idea is that motivation in individuals addresses issues of competence, relatedness and autonomy.
-For psychologists, competence the term used for our desire to control outcomes.
+For psychologists, competence is the term used for our desire to control outcomes.
 Relatedness is best described as our innate desire to connect and care with others.
 Finally, autonomy is our desire to be the agents of control in our own lives.
-You can think of it with the ability to make decisions for ourselves.
+You can think of it as the ability to make decisions for ourselves.

 Both extrinsic and intrinsic motivation is dealt with under SDT.
-For most psychologists, motivation is not a single concept but something that changes depending on the situation.
+For most psychologists, motivation is not a single concept but something that changes, depending on the situation.
 What might motivate you at work might not be the same as at home, for example.

 Since the 1970s, psychological studies have referred to intrinsic motivation as our natural desire to face new challenges and engage in play with things we are curious about.
 Conversely, extrinsic motivations are not innate.
 These are motivations that come from outside of our inner selves, such as rewards for performance or mere praise.

 To break it down greatly, SDT claims that people will grow and function optimally when competence, relatedness and autonomy are working in harmony.
 Competence is when we try to control the outcome of something and relatedness is how connected to others we are in our actions.
 Finally, autonomy describes the degree of agency we have over ourselves.

 Siwek's other theoretical inspiration came from the so-called logotherapy that was first developed by the esteemed psychologist Victor Frankl.
-His theory is based on the reasonable assumption that human beings are motivated by their search for a sense of purpose.
+His theory is based on the reasonable assumption that human beings are motivated by their search for a sense of life purpose.
 According to Frankl, logotherapy is merely a word that represents the search for a purposeful meaning in life.

-By building on these theoretical ideas, the researchers were able to build a study that utilised Personal Striving Assessments (PSAs), a system developed by Robert Emmons, a Professor of Psychology based in the US.
+By building on these theoretical ideas, the three Polish researchers were able to build a study that utilised Personal Striving Assessments (PSAs), a system developed by Robert Emmons, a Professor of Psychology based in the US.
 Her teams' findings used these theories to demonstrate that meaning in life is indeed closely related to motivation.
 It is also related, they found, to a number of other personal values that participants responded to in their assessments which were often manifested in their personal strivings in life.

 Men, for example, were more likely to ascribe financial success as being important in life, an extrinsic motivation, whereas women were more likely to value relationships, both intimate ones and friendships, intrinsic motivations.
 All of the respondents in the study were under the age of 25 and enrolled in full-time education which, the authors freely admit, means that their research is not a reflection of society as a whole.